-- Completion of 60 semester units or 90 guarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental GE Transfer Curriculum (IGETC) or the California State University GE-Breadth Requirements (CSU GE-B). - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - All courses in the major or area of emphasis must be completed with a grade of "C" or "P" or better.
-(2)
+- (1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Cal-GETC General Education-Breadth Requirements. - (B) A minimum of 18 semester units in a major or area of emphasis.
+All courses in the major or area of emphasis must be completed with a grade of "C" or "P" or better.